 Freight distribution has undertaken a paradigm shift between “manufacture-to-supply” (inventory-based logistics or “push” logistics) to “manufacture-to-order” (replenishment-based logistics or “pull” logistics).
 The paradigm is shifting from maintaining inventories aimed at approximately satisfying the demand (forecasted) to a comprehensive data collection system ensuring, mainly through on-demand transport, that supply matches closely with demand.
 This trend is strengthened by logistical processes, namely a better integration between transport modes and inventory control.
 Of particular relevance to the logistics industry has been the emergence of major coordinators and integrators (third and fourth-party logistics providers) that have taken the task of improving segments of the supply chain.

 While a push logistics system involves a limited integration level between suppliers, manufacturers, and distributors, a pull logistics system tries to achieve a higher level of efficiency through integration.
-Freight flows between components of the supply chain tend to be more frequent in smaller batches and subject to tight time constraints.
-Also, the sharing of demand dependent data (such as point-of-sale data) helps better synchronize supply with demand.
+Freight flows between components of the supply chain tend to be more frequent in smaller batches and are subject to tight time constraints.
+Also, the sharing of demand-dependent data (such as point-of-sale data) helps better synchronize supply with demand.
 Reverse logistics also tend to be better integrated to achieve a higher level of customer service and promote environmental strategies such as recycling.
 The emergence of e-commerce in the 1990s has further expanded the concept of pull logistics with a higher level of synchronization between demand and supply and the control of parcel freight distribution through third parties or occasionally through the acquisition of distribution services.